-The sanitary fittings consist of a three piece bathroom suite.
+The sanitary fittings consist of a two piece WC compartment and a two piece bathroom.

 Heating and hot water

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.